Getting media attention for a home staging business has been a hot topic lately.

-For example, an accountant could get some coverage with tax saving tips if the press release was sent out in April.
+For example, an accountant could get some coverage with tax saving tips from a press release was sent out in March/April.
 The same release would be ignored in July.

 Similarly, as a home stager, color consultant and interior redesigner, there are obvious seasons where your tips in these different areas would be most useful and interesting to readers.

 Rather than being intimidated and thinking that they are doing you a favor by writing about you, approach the whole task of getting media coverage with a different, and more useful, mindset.

 Read the publication you’re thinking of approaching.
 Notice who the reporters are that write about the kinds of topics you have knowledge in.
 Then approach them directly with a story idea that fits their topic and style.
 Approaching them is so much easier to do than in the past because you can often find their email addresses on line.

 This has a side benefit of letting you link to your own home staging website!
 If you don’t have a website, and you’re a Staging Diva Graduate, make sure you join the Staging Diva Directory of Home Stagers so you’ll have a professional Internet presence.

-I landed a feature story and was on the cover of a magazine after I approached an editor with a story idea and offered to provide a list of all the sources they’d need for the story!
+I landed a feature story and was on the cover of Boulevard Magazine after I approached an editor with a story idea and offered to provide a list of all the sources they’d need for the story!

 Some home stagers mistakenly believe that if they put too many of their tips and ideas into articles, blog posts or press releases that no one will hire them because they’ll do the work themselves based on that advice.

 A potential client will be inspired to reach out to you when they are impressed with the quality of information and portfolio photos you’ve shared with them in advance.

 5. Have a strong Internet presence that positions you as an expert.

-Other than my very first press release to the local community paper, all my other media coverage has come from them seeking me out, rather than the other way around.
+Other than my very first press release to the local community paper, all my other media coverage has come from them seeking me out, rather than the other way around!

 I was just walking in the door after picking up my child from school that afternoon and ran for the ringing phone to hear, “Hi, this is Les Christie from CNN, I’d like to interview you for a story.”

-I believe in making my own luck and I don’t think it’s a coincidence that I had just started 3 blogs the week before and I already had a home staging website with a ton of content at that point!
+I believe in making my own luck and I don’t think it’s a coincidence that I had just started 3 blogs the week before and I already had a website for my home staging business with a ton of content at that point!

 Readers, have you used any of the techniques described here or tried a different approach?
 I know your thoughts will inspire and help your fellow home stagers.
 Please share your experiences by commenting below.